Known to follow in a human's shadow to stay cool!

 - Camel spiders are solitary animals, except for mating.

-- Females lay from 50 to 200 eggs and remain in the burrow with them until they hatch unless she didn't store enough fat and starves.
+- Females lay from 50 to 200 eggs depending on the camel spider’s size and remain in the burrow with them until they hatch unless she didn’t store enough fat and starves.

-- These animals are nocturnal hunters and avoid going out in the day because of the intense heat.
+- These animals are nocturnal hunters and avoid going out during the day because of the intense heat.

 - They can grow to be six inches long.
 Not surprisingly, the ‘giant camel spider’ is one of the biggest.